Top 5 Scary Short Story Collections for Halloween

 While you won’t find blood and gore in these taut foreboding tales, you can instead expect rich and atmospheric accounts of unnamed and unexplained terrors.
 Giving a fascinating insight into early twentieth century New England, these stories are elliptical and enigmatic, but will still give you the chills.

-What blood-curdling collections have we missed from this list?
-What scary reads would you recommend?
+What blood-curdlingly scary short story collections have we missed from this list?
+What reads would you recommend?

 (Image via Pedro Ferrer )